SenteonLLC/senteonllc.github.io/docs/endpointconfiguration.md

 #### Guided Setup for Multiple Endpoints

-Guided Setup can only be completed for one (1) endpoint at a time in this version.
-If you would like to setup more than one at a time, Senteon recommends the following:
+Guided Setup can only be completed for one (1) endpoint at a time in this version since each Senteon Aget performs a unique evaluation of its Endpoint.
+If you would like to setup more than one at a time, Senteon recommends the following work-arounds:

 1) Complete the process for the first Endpoint in the Group in order to finalize the Group's Applied/Target Configuration Set

-2) Either note down your decisions and complete the Guided Setup Wizard again for subsequent Endpoints or finish Setup for the subsequent Endpoints by choosing the option at the start of the Guided Setup Wizard to skip the questions/decisions
+2a) (Option 1) Note down your decisions and complete the Guided Setup Wizard again for subsequent Endpoints

+2b) (Option 2) Override the Setup Wizard for the subsequent Endpoints by choosing the option at the start of the Wizard to skip the questions/decisions and apply the Group's Applied/Target Configuration Set
+  > *Note: Senteon cannot gurantee that this will not cause usability or networking issues for these Endpoints as warnings that would be provided in the Wizard will be bypassed*

 ## Configuration Sets